abw/badger-utils/manual/text.md

 splitList("foo, bar, baz")  // ["foo", "bar", "baz"]
 ```

+An optional regular expression can be passed as a second argument if you
+want to split using a different pattern.

 ## splitHash(value, set=true, hash={})

 Function to split a string of whitespace delimited words, or an array of